 You’ve probably heard about the football player Troy Polamalu whose long locks are, as of today, insured for $1,000,000 dollars.
 The silly stunt is just the chance we need to talk big — bigger than a million.
 How big?
 Let’s see how big.

 A “million” is literally Latin for “a great thousand” (mille is “thousand,” -ion is “largeness” or “greatness.”)
 A “billion” is literally “two or twice millions,” (bi- is “two”), but convention interprets the word to mean ”a thousand millions.”
 Ready for some messiness?
 There are two different meanings of a billion, the long and short scales.
-If you want a detailed explanation, click here, but the simple answer is that the short scale predominates today, and the short scale version of a billion is one with nine zeros.
+The simple answer is that the short scale predominates today, and the short scale version of a billion is one with nine zeros.
 A trillion has twelve.

 Here’s where things become exciting.
 The so-called “standard dictionary numbers” are terms for numerals that go up to centillion, which is basically 1 followed by 303 zeros.
 Here’s a fun number: quattuordecillion, or 1 followed by 45 zeros.